ESA-APEx/apex_documentation/instantiation/app_qgis.md

 title: QGIS as a Remote Desktop
 ---

-QGIS as a Remote Desktop - Tailored User Workspace

 ## Overview

 The Geographic Information System capacity within the APEx Project Environments primarily leverages the power